RetroReversing/retroReversing/pages/SourceCode/DecompiledRetailConsoleGames.md

 {% include link-to-other-site.html url="https://github.com/Entroper/FF1Disassembly" description="Completed documentation of all code, uses ca65 to assemble back to original ROM" image="https://upload.wikimedia.org/wikipedia/en/d/d8/FF1_USA_boxart.jpg" title="Final Fantasy 1 Disassembly"  %}

 ### Legend of Zelda
-{% include link-to-other-site.html url="https://github.com/camthesaxman/zeldasource" description="." image="https://upload.wikimedia.org/wikipedia/en/4/41/Legend_of_zelda_cover_%28with_cartridge%29_gold.png" title="Disassembly of Legend of Zelda"  %}
+{% include link-to-other-site.html url="https://github.com/camthesaxman/zeldasource" description="This is a work in progress disassembly of The Legend of Zelda for the Nintendo Entertainment System, it uses CC65 to assemble back in to the original ROM" image="https://upload.wikimedia.org/wikipedia/en/4/41/Legend_of_zelda_cover_%28with_cartridge%29_gold.png" title="Disassembly of Legend of Zelda"  %}

 ### Mega Man 3
-{% include link-to-other-site.html url="https://github.com/Raidenthequick/megaman3-disassembly" description="." image="https://upload.wikimedia.org/wikipedia/en/4/49/Megaman3_box.jpg" title="Full disassembly of Mega Man 3 (NES)"  %}
+{% include link-to-other-site.html url="https://github.com/Raidenthequick/megaman3-disassembly" description="Fully complete disassembly of Mega Man 3 by Raidenthequick, it compiles into the US version of the ROM with the xkas assembler" image="https://upload.wikimedia.org/wikipedia/en/4/49/Megaman3_box.jpg" title="Full disassembly of Mega Man 3 (NES)"  %}

+### Mega Man 4
+{% include link-to-other-site.html url="https://github.com/Raidenthequick/megaman4-disassembly" description="Fully complete disassembly of Mega Man 4 by Raidenthequick, it compiles into the US version of the ROM with the xkas assembler" image="https://upload.wikimedia.org/wikipedia/en/8/8f/Megaman4_box.jpg" title="Full disassembly of Mega Man 4"  %}

 ### Mega Man 5
-{% include link-to-other-site.html url="https://github.com/Raidenthequick/megaman5-disassembly" description="." image="https://upload.wikimedia.org/wikipedia/en/2/2c/Megaman5_box.jpg" title="Full disassembly of Mega Man 3"  %}
+{% include link-to-other-site.html url="https://github.com/Raidenthequick/megaman5-disassembly" description="Fully complete disassembly of Mega Man 5 by Raidenthequick, it compiles into the US version of the ROM with the xkas assembler" image="https://upload.wikimedia.org/wikipedia/en/2/2c/Megaman5_box.jpg" title="Full disassembly of Mega Man 5"  %}

 ### Super Mario Bros 3
-{% include link-to-other-site.html url="https://github.com/captainsouthbird/smb3" description="." image="https://upload.wikimedia.org/wikipedia/en/a/a5/Super_Mario_Bros._3_coverart.png" title="Disassembly of Super Mario Bros 3"  %}
+{% include link-to-other-site.html url="https://github.com/captainsouthbird/smb3" description="Looks like a fairly complete Disassembly of Super Mario Bros 3 that uses NESASM to re-assemble back into the original US ROM" image="https://upload.wikimedia.org/wikipedia/en/a/a5/Super_Mario_Bros._3_coverart.png" title="Disassembly of Super Mario Bros 3"  %}

 ---
 ## Super Nintendo (SNES)